TAME-IF/TAME/README.md

 ### Known Issues

-* With the introduction of the **List** type, TAME does not yet have a way to preserve values that are referential across state saves in both the Java and JS implementation.
+* With the introduction of the **List** type, TAME does not yet have a way to preserve values that are referential across state saves in the JS/Node implementation.
 This fix is next to tackle.

 ### Library